Business Continuity Profile

-If you’re using a notification solution like BEAM, the solution built into KingsBridge Shield, you’ll want to test the tool every now and then.
+If you’re using a notification solution like Communications, the solution built into KingsBridge Shield, you’ll want to test the tool every now and then.
 Testing will give you an indication of how accurate your employee contact information is.
 It’s also a great way to remind employees of the corporate business continuity program and the method of communication that will be used.

 Leverage evacuation drills

 Evacuation drills tend to happen at least on an annual basis.
 This is a great opportunity to add a little dash of BCP to the evacuation process.
 Target one or two teams with each evacuation and ask the following: What would you do if you couldn’t return to the building right now?
 Where is your laptop if you needed to work from home?
 How can you access a copy of the business continuity plan right now if the plan was activated?
 Without conducting a separate tabletop exercise, you can cover some basics by leveraging a simple evacuation drill.